 ENGLISH SECOND LANGUAGE & LEARNING SUPPORT

 We also provide the opportunity for weaker students to receive extra support in the English language, through one to one, or small class assistance based on topics they study in their English lessons, such as reinforcing Literature texts and identifying areas for grammar and spelling reinforcement, as well as gaining confidence.
 Students who have received this support in previous years have gone on to graduate from King Richard III College in subjects such as A Level English Literature, History and Economics, all of which require a high level of English.

 Throughout Key Stage 3 (Years 7 to 9) students learn to explore the variety of the English language.
 Study includes literary analysis of contemporary novels such as ‘The Boy in the Striped Pyjamas’ by John Boyne, ‘Holes’ by Louis Sachar and ‘Lord of the Flies’ by William Golding.

 Students also study pre-19th century texts, including ‘Beowulf’ and a range of Shakespeare’s plays.
 In addition, students are introduced to poetry from across cultures and times.

 Much of the Language study evolves out of the literary texts.
 Students learn how to write for a wide range of audience and purposes.

 There is also explicit teaching of English grammar, spelling and punctuation.
-Speaking and listening exercises are used throughout the courses to build students’ confidence and communication skills
+Additionally, speaking and listening exercises are used throughout the courses to build students’ confidence and communication skills.

-At Key Stage 4 students prepare for their IGCSE First Language English or English as a Second Language IGCSE qualifications.
-Students may also be prepared for IGCSE English Literature.
-All qualifications are accredited by the Univeristy of Cambridge International Examinations Board or Edexcel Examination Board.
+At Key Stage 4 students prepare for their First Language English (syllabus 0500) or English as a Second Language (syllabus 0511) IGCSE qualifications.
+Students may also be prepared for IGCSE English Literature (syllabus 0475).
+All qualifications are accredited by the University of Cambridge International Examinations Board, following courses